snehangshudas/Pitlake-Inventory-Project-/README.md

 Releases:
 PiP_Android v1.0.0: An apk file for your local use in Android phones.

-PiP_HTML v1.0.1: An shareable HTML file for personal/public uses.
+PiP_HTML v1.0.1: A shareable HTML file for personal/public uses.

 Note:
 To open the PiPv1.0.0----> Copy paste the adddress in your search bar.